Foods that lower bad cholesterol

 Eating plenty of whole foods on a regular basis is one of the keys to lowering cholesterol, according to Burak, but staying away from added sugar and processed foods can do wonders for heart health.

-“Contrary to what you might think about cholesterol in the past, the abundance of added sugar in our modern diet is a major contributor to high cholesterol and heart disease, not previously demonized foods like eggs and dairy,” Burak says.
+“Contrary to what you might think regarding cholesterol in the past, the abundance of added sugar in our modern diet is a major contributor to high cholesterol and heart disease, not previously demonized foods like eggs and dairy,” Burak says.

 Add a snack containing watermelon